ckaestne/TypeChef-BusyboxAnalysis2/README.md

 Compared to TypeChef-BusyboxAnalysis, the infrastructure is rewritten in Scala to avoid the mess of various shell scripts.
 Various debug functionality has not been migrated yet.

+To build this you need to publish TypeChef-BusyboxAnalysis locally (`sbt publish-local`) first.